Compressed Air Controls supply air compressor accessories

 Otherwise, your compressor could choke on contaminants and break down frequently and also have a shorter life.

 Contaminanted air could negatively affect the product you are producing as well.
 If contaminated air is used to spray paint a car, for example, then the paint could end up with fine particles in it.

 Compressed Air Controls follows best practice for removing contaminants from compressed air by supplying air accessories

 We will provide the correct sized moisture separators, so that maximum bulk moisture is removed from the system and is not carried over to the downstream equipment.

 We will also provide the correct coalescing filter type, rating, size, and appropriate preceding level for the selected filters.
 We will also replace the filter element at proper service intervals.

-We can supply electronic drains play an important role in removing the condensate from the compressor and downstream equipment.
-We will properly maintain and replace an electronic drain regularly, as per recommendations.
+We can supply electronic drains.
+These play an important role in removing the condensate from the compressor and downstream equipment.
+We will properly maintain and replace the electronic drain regularly, as per recommendations.